 Eating Too Fast:

 Metabolic syndrome is a collection of 5 risk factors for cardiovascular disease and diabetes: waist size, high blood pressure, high fasting glucose, high triglycerides and high HDL cholesterol.
 A new study followed 8,941 participants without a diagnosis of metabolic syndrome for 3 years.
 Participants were categorized as either “slow,” “medium,” or “fast” eaters and were tracked for metabolic syndrome.
 Over the course of the study, 647 were diagnosed with metabolic syndrome (had at least 3 of the risk factors).
-The researchers found that those who ate “fast” were 30% more likely to be diagnosed with metabolic syndrome than those who ate at “slow” or “medium” speeds (after adjusting for potential confounders).
+The researchers found that those who ate “fast” were 30% more likely to be diagnosed with metabolic syndrome than those who ate at “slow” or “medium” speeds (after adjusting for potential nolvadex).
 Of the 5 risk factors, waist size and HDL cholesterol were significantly associated with eating too fast.
 Other researchers have found that eating too fast is also associated with type 2 diabetes and obesity.